« The support of the former communist countries of the Eastern Europe for the United

 Europe which is that of a policy of mutual interdependence, contrary to a competitive

 vision which advocates the direct appeal to the force.
-By supporting the United States, the former communist

 countries of the Eastern Europe chose the partner whose capacities suited most, in the